casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/counter-testnet/commands.md

 casper-client get-state-root-hash --node-address [NODE_SERVER_ADDRESS]
 ```

 The first command that we will cover as part of the _casper-client_ tool is the [_get-state-root-hash_ command.
 The state root hash is an identifier of the current network state.
 It is similar to a Git commit ID for commit history.
 It gives a snapshot of the blockchain state at a moment in time.
-For this tutorial, it will be used to query the network state after we take actions with deployments.
+For this tutorial, it will be used to query the network state after sending deploys.

 :::note

-After any deploys to the network, you must get the new state root hash to see the new changes reflected.
+After sending deploys to the network, you must get the new state root hash to see the new changes reflected.
 Otherwise, you will be looking at events in the past.

 :::